ualibraries/ual-geoblacklight/README.md

 * Blacklight-core metadata and config are stored in the `solr/conf` directory, which is mounted into the Solr container.

 ## Rails Console
-To access rails console run `lando rails c` to fire up the console
+To access rails console in default environment run `lando rails c` to fire up the console

+To access the Rails console in the test environment run `lando rails c -e test` to fire up the console

 ### Helpful Rails Console Commands